 This suggests that perhaps Edwards and Shine learned Suitcase Blues from Hersal’s recording.
 Such “cross-fertilization” by the dissemination of records among the African-American community across the country makes it more difficult to track regional influences.
 However, in this case we have other examples from southern pianists to turn to.
 The left hand melody with grace note clusters from the chorus accompanied with the pounded right-hand chords shows up in various forms in recordings like Will Ezell’s Barrel House Man, 44 Blues by Roosevelt Sykes, and Vicksburg Blues by ‘Little Brother’ Montgomery.

-Hersal Thomas’s solo recordings can be found on Texas Piano 1, as well as Bernice Edwards’s recordings with Black Boy Shine.
-Some of Hersal Thomas’s accompaniments are on Sippie Wallace Vol. 1 (1923-1925) and Sippie Wallace Vol. 2 (1925-1945).
+Hersal Thomas’s solo recordings can be found on Texas Piano 1 from Document Records, as well as Bernice Edwards’s recordings with Black Boy Shine.
+Some of Hersal Thomas’s accompaniments are on Sippie Wallace Vol. 1 (1923-1925) and Sippie Wallace Vol. 2 (1925-1945), both from Document Records.